 Dulken Van, Johan

-Johan van Dulken was born on 09 August 1882 at Rotterdam as the son of Hendrik Pieter van Dulken (of profession Haulier) and Johanna Elizabeth van Os.
+Johan van Dulken (calling name “Jo”) was born on 09 August 1882 in Rotterdam as the son of Hendrik Pieter van Dulken (his profession being given as a “Haulier”) and Johanna Elizabeth van Os.
+In 1890 his mother passed away. (g)

-It is assumed that he attended the Maritime School in Rotterdam but this can not be verified as no records of this school survived from before 1936.
+It is assumed that he attended the Maritime School in Rotterdam but this can not be verified as no records of this school survive from before 1936.

-Upon completion he joins the Holland America Line as Cadet on 01 August 1899 and is placed on board the ss Rotterdam (III) a ship which had just been superseded as the flag ship of the company by the ss Statendam (I) of 1898.
-While most cadets served on at least 2 ships, Van Dulken remained for the full year assigned to the ss Rotterdam (III).
+Upon completion he joined the Holland America Line as Cadet on 01 August 1899 and was placed on board the ss Rotterdam (III), a passengership which had just been superseded as the flag ship of the company by the ss Statendam (I) of 1898.
+While most cadets served on at least 2 ships, Jo van Dulken remained for the full year assigned to the ss Rotterdam (III).

-After obtaining his 3rd mates license he returns to the company and is placed on board the ss Maasdam one of the older units of the company.
-He remained on the passenger ships until he made captain in 1912, when in accordance with the company seniority system he was assigned as the youngest captain to the oldest / smallest ship.
-And indeed he is assigned to the ss Soestdijk (I) which was the first – cargo only – ship built for the company in 1900.
+After obtaining his 3rd mates license he returned to the company and was assigned to the ss Maasdam (II) one of the older units of Holland America.
+He remained on the passenger ships until he made captain in 1912, when in accordance with the company seniority system, he was assigned as the youngest captain to the oldest / smallest ship.
+And indeed he was assigned to the ss Soestdijk (I) which was the first – cargo only – ship built for the company in 1900.

 Eventually there were 3 sons: